gg5d/Sequential_GD/README.md

 - Added support for different activation functions.
 You can now pick between **sigmoid**, **ReLU**, or **leaky ReLU** when running `compare_methods()`.
 - The training code now works with **MNIST**, **FashionMNIST**, and **CIFAR-10**, with the right input size and normalization handled automatically.

 Overall, the project is now more flexible, faster, and easier to scale without changing the core idea of comparing sequential vs. standard gradient descent.

+## Current Working Files
+- `pytorch_SGD.py`: PyTorch Tensors implementation of a simple neural network based around 3 layers.
+- `pytorch_SGD_multilayer.py`: pytorch_SGD.py but with 5 layers instead of 3.
+- `pytorch_SGD_scalable.py`: pytorch_SGD.py but with any amount of defined layers.
+- `naive_higham.py`: Naive (3 layer) implementation of the Neural Network introduced in the Higham Paper
+- `naivetest.py`: naive_higham.py but done using classes rather than copy and pasting the same code twice.
+- `higham_SGD_ANN.py`: Older implementation of the ANN from the Higham paper, updated to fit the needs of testing SGD (currently unknown if the correct is accurate)

 ## Requirements